jasonraimondi/url-to-png/docs/encryption/index.md

-Here's the README formatted into sections for better readability:

 ## Generating an Encryption Key

 To enable encryption, first generate a CRYPTO_KEY.
 You can do this in your browser console using the following JavaScript code: